 - Local Outbreak Engagement Board

-- We will work to an agreed common set of quality standards and approaches in the management of local outbreaks making use of and building upon already agreed approaches such as those defined within the Core Health Protection Functions memorandum of understanding (MoU) (the MoU is a document signed by agencies in the south west that describes how they will work together to protect the health of the population from the adverse health effects due to infection, contamination and other hazards).
+- We will ensure that we all work to an agreed common set of quality standards and approaches in the management of local outbreaks, utilising and building upon already agreed approaches such as those defined within the Core Health Protection Functions Memorandum of Understanding (MoU).
+The MoU is a document signed by agencies in the South West including local authorities, district councils, UKHSA, clinical commissioning groups and the Port Authority.
+The document describes a set of key principles on how the agencies will work together to protect the health of the population from the adverse health effects due to infection, contamination and other hazards.

 - We will take a continuous learning approach to the planning and response to coronavirus outbreaks, sharing and learning from one another to ensure we provide the most effective response we can.

 - We will ensure that there is an integrated data and surveillance system established, which alongside a strong evidence-base, will enable us to respond effectively to outbreaks.
 It is proposed that a COVID-19 Regional Data and Intelligence Framework is developed which will enable directors of public health (DsPH) to have access to the necessary information to lead the COVID-19 Health Protection Board.

 - We will commit to openness and transparency, communicating the most up-to-date science, evidence and data to colleagues, wider partners and the public.